top of page

 The History of Labyrinths

-While labyrinths date back more than 4,000 years, the medieval labyrinth that ours is based upon dates to the Middle Ages.
+While labyrinths date back more than 4,000 years, the medieval labyrinth that the one at Holy Family is based upon dates to the Middle Ages.
 When medieval pilgrims were unable to undertake a pilgrimage to Jerusalem, they would go instead to one of many pilgrimage sites throughout Europe.
 There, they would often convene at a labyrinth formed of stone in the floor of a Gothic cathedral.
 Within the safety of the cathedral, they would walk the labyrinth, symbolic of their life’s journey to the divine.

 Spirituality of a Labyrinth